InsaLili/angular/README.md

+# FAngular
-# It is a framework designed for generating multi-devices decision-making applications.
+It is a framework designed for generating multi-devices decision-making applications.